wp-plugins/wp-live-chat-support/readme.txt

 == Description ==

 The most cost effective Live Chat plugin.
 Chat with your visitors for free!
 WP Live Chat Support is perfect for small businesses.
-No third party connections or subscriptions required.
+No third party connections required.
 There's no need to pay for live chat monthly subscriptions in order to better understand your visitors.
 This is a fully functional live chat plugin.
 Increase your conversion rates by communicating directly with your visitors when they're ready to do so using WP Live Chat Support.

 = Free Version Features =